Islamic Law dictates that animals should be slaughtered without anesthetic.

-How many animals are unnecessarily slaughtered according to Islamic law?
+But how many animals are unnecessarily slaughtered in Islamic way?

 Also, the animals are not directly numbed after their throats have been slit.
 Until the moment that they lose consciousness, the animals experience pain.
 In that same period, blood or stomach contents can enter the animal's lungs.
 In this case, a cow will suffocate in its own blood.
 Other possibilities are that the cow will suffocate when the brain nerves nervus vagus and the nervus phrenicus have been severed.
 Without use of these nerves, the lungs cease to function.
 The FVE concludes that ritual slaughter is 'an insult to the integrity of the animal'.